-Every player must play two innings of infield (inclusive of catcher and pitcher) per game, but no more than four innings per game.
-In cases of shortened games, where a player(s) has not had the opportunity to play two innings of infield, the manager shall start that player(s) in the infield the next game.
+In cases of shortened games (less than 5 innings), where a player has not had the opportunity to play two innings of infield a manager must start that player in the infield the next game.
 Each player shall start at least two games in the infield.